-Submitting Academic Rep details is now submitted online.
+You can submit the details of your elected Academic Reps online4.
 This should be completed at a programme or department level.
-Please ensure you have the student's Full Name and UCL email address available for the SSCC they are joining.
+Please ensure you have the student's Full Name and UCL email address available for the SPC they are joining.

 This streamlined approach should reduce the workload for staff.
-If you have any questions or comments please get in touch at reps@ucl.ac.uk.
+If you have any questions or comments please get in touch at su.reps@ucl.ac.uk.

-&lt;sup>5 https://studentsunionucl.org/academic-reps/add
+4 https://studentsunionucl.org/academic-reps/add